dakotamm/research_blog/_posts/2024-05-06-more-bottom-time-series.md

 We see these slopes are much less apparent than their smaller timerange counterparts.
 We see what appears to be multi-annual/decadal variation in this time series as well.
 Once again, we motivate our work trying to understand this data on multiple timescales.

 We also discussed analyzing individual DOE sites, given their spatial consistency for the last two decades.
 There are 22 total sites.
-For each of these sites, I've ploted its location and its bottom SA/CT/DO based on the bottom 20% of the cast's water column based on the LO grid, averaged per cast.
+For each of these sites, I've ploted its location and its bottom SA/CT/DO based on the bottom 20% of the cast's water column based on the LO grid, averaged per cast during my "growing/respiring season" (see previous section).
 Here's a video for space efficiency! (*I have not had a ton of time to synthesize these findings yet, but will try to do so before the meeting.*)

+<p style="text-align:center;"><video src="https://github.com/dakotamm/dakotamm.github.io/assets/55995675/2e66cd4f-99f7-4c92-86a0-e1c695b328d0" controls="controls" style="max-width: 800px;"></video><br>Fig 13.
+DOE sites and bottom 20% "growing season" average per cast for SA/CT/DO.</p><br>

 ---

 ## Other Action Items

-A note that I've officially requested Ecology data from 1973-1998 after talking with Christopher Krembs and team!

-Also - Taylor said she could likely have their 1975-2000 Point Jefferson data available this week - received!

-dave clark

-christopher krembs DOE data chat

-metro vancouver data statement of intent sent
+Here's some more to-dos for my tracking/your knowledge:

+* Keep an eye on requested Ecology data from 1973-1998.
+* Set up chat with Christopher Krembs regarding data usage.
+* Taylor sent Point Jefferson KC data (1975-present) - incorporate into analysis, could be helpful as decadal source.
+* Reach out to Dave Clark regarding analysis and collaboration for PNCWA conference.
+* Keep an eye on requested Metro Vancouver data from Alysia Herr.

 ---